squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 get a better handle on what is happening with our system when the `thread::spawn()` function call is run.
 Trying to read through this code will probably require a lot of time and sorting through the Rust standard library.
-But is there an easier way of figuring this out?
+Is there an easier way of figuring this out?

 Well, let's start with what we know.
 We know that `thread::spawn()` is creating a new OS thread that is managed by Linux.
 That means that there's